Shub2k5/Shub2k5/README.md

 - **Web Development**: HTML, CSS, Javascript
 - **Leadership**: Team leader in hackathons and group projects
 - **Cultural Enthusiast**: Passionate about preserving and showcasing Indian heritage
+- **Astroscience**: Fascinated by the mysteries of the universe and space exploration

 ---